paolosalvatori/aks-front-door-end-to-end-tls/README.md

 ![AKS Architecture](images/architecture.png)

-A [Deployment Script](https://learn.microsoft.com/en-us/azure/azure-resource-manager/bicep/deployment-script-bicep) is used to create the [NGINX Ingress Controller](https://docs.nginx.com/nginx-ingress-controller/intro/overview/), configured to use a private IP address as frontend IP configuration of the `kubernetes-internal` internal load balancer, via Helm and a sample [httpbin](https://httpbin.org/) web application via YAML manifests.
+A [Deployment Script](https://learn.microsoft.com/en-us/azure/azure-resource-manager/bicep/deployment-script-bicep) is used to deploy the sample application and optionally install the [NGINX Ingress Controller](https://docs.nginx.com/nginx-ingress-controller/intro/overview/), configured to use a private IP address as frontend IP configuration of the `kubernetes-internal` internal load balancer, via Helm and a sample [httpbin](https://httpbin.org/) web application via YAML manifests.
 The script defines a `SecretProviderClass` to read the TLS certificate from the source Azure Key Vault and creates a Kubernetes `secret`.
 The `deployment` and `ingress` objects are configured to use the certificate contained in the Kubernetes secret.

 The [Origin](https://learn.microsoft.com/en-us/azure/frontdoor/origin?pivots=front-door-standard-premium) child resource of the [Azure Front Door Premium](https://learn.microsoft.com/en-us/azure/frontdoor/front-door-overview) global load balancer is configured to call the sample application using the HTTP forwarding protocol via the [Azure Private Link Service](https://learn.microsoft.com/en-us/azure/private-link/private-link-service-overview), the AKS the `kubernetes-internal` internal load balancer, and the [NGINX Ingress Controller](https://docs.nginx.com/nginx-ingress-controller/intro/overview/).